jeffreylanters/unity-nest-utilities-client/README.md

 #### Sort

+> This option is only available on Get requests.

 This parameter allows you to sort the response data on one or more fields in the desired order.

 ```csharp
 public RequestBuilder<ModelType> Sort (params string[] fields);
 ```

+> This option is only available on Get requests.

 This parameter allows you to sort the response data on one or more fields in the desired order.
 Define one or more sorting options.